neutrons/LiquidsReflectometer/reduction/README.md

  - Remove direct beam background
  - Constant-q binning: sign of delta pixel may depend on whether we reflect up or down
  - Capture tthd when calibrating for fixed tthd so that we can use the calibration if tthd is moved
+ - In template.process_from_template_ws(), we should fit the peak center when doing const-q binning instead of taking the center of the peak range.